malteweber/vecto-rs/README.md

-# vectorstore
+# vecto-rs

 A tiny, fast **in-memory vector store** with cosine-similarity search, written in Rust and exposed to Python via [pyo3](https://pyo3.rs).
-It does one thing: keep a pile of equal-length vectors, each tagged with a string `id`, and return the `top_k` most similar ids to a query — with a parallel search path for large stores.
+It does one thing: keep a pile of equal-length vectors, each tagged with a string `id`, and return the `top_k` most similar ids to a query, with a parallel search path for large stores.

 No index building, no config, no server.
 Just insert and search.
-Metadata is deliberately *not* the store's job: keep it in a plain Python dict keyed by id.

 ## Install